Transitions of bifurcation diagrams of a forced heteroclinic cycle: Frequency locking

 \medbreak

 Definition~\ref{def:frequencyLock} may be extended to invariant sets for the differential equation \eqref{general}.
-A flow-invariant set ${\mathcal L}({\mathcal S})$ for \eqref{general} is the lift of a $\GG$--invariant set ${\mathcal S}$ on $\CC$.
-When $-\ln \tau/K$ is an integer multiple of the period $\pi/\omega$ of the forcing term solutions lying on the set ${\mathcal L}({\mathcal S})$ are also said to be frequency locked.
+A flow-invariant set ${\mathcal L}({\mathcal S})$ for \eqref{general} is the suspension of a $\GG$--invariant set ${\mathcal S}$ on $\CC$.
+When $-\ln \tau/K$ is an integer multiple of the period $\pi/\omega$ of the forcing term, then solutions lying on the set ${\mathcal L}({\mathcal S})$ are also said to be frequency locked.

 The next result summarises the consequences of the results in Section~\ref{sec:stability} for the case $\delta\in\left(1,\Phi\right)$.

 \begin{proposition} For any $\delta\in\left(1,\Phi\right)$ let $\gamma_+(\delta)=M_{\FF}(\delta)/(1+k)$ and $\gamma_-(\delta)=M_{\FF}(\delta)/(1-k)$.
 If either $k>1$ or $0<k<1$ and $\gamma<\gamma_-(\delta)$, then there are frequency locked solutions of \eqref{general}.